Zak Hill: Hawaii

 Hill was hired to be the next offensive coordinator and quarterbacks coach for the University of Hawaii in 2016.
 However, Hill resigned after 48 days to accept a position with Boise State as their new co-offensive coordinator and quarterbacks coach.
 He left at a crucial point in recruiting, leaving Hawaii just seven days before high school athletes could sign their letters of intent.

 Boise State

 Hill was hired by Boise State in 2016, sharing offensive coordinator duties with Scott Huff and coaching quarterbacks.
 After Huff left to be the run game coordinator and offensive line coach at Washington, Hill was promoted to the sole offensive coordinator.

 Arizona State

 Hill was named the offensive coordinator and quarterbacks coach for Arizona State in December 2019, replacing Rob Likens.
 Hill resigned January 28, 2022 as OC amid the NCAA investigation into the football program’s recruiting practices during the Covid dead period.

 Saguaro HS (AZ)

 Hill was hired to replace Jason Mohns, who took a coaching role at Arizona State.
+Saguaro finished 9-5 on the regular season and finished with a 6A state championship.